-This document covers the steps for connecting Power BI with Adobe Experience Platform Query Service.
+This document covers the steps for connecting Power BI Desktop with Adobe Experience Platform Query Service.

-This guide assumes you already have access to Power BI and are familiar with how to navigate its interface.
-More information about Power BI can be found in the official Power BI documentation.
+This guide requires that you already have access to the Power BI desktop app and are familiar with how to navigate its interface.
+To download Power BI Desktop or for more information, see the official Power BI documentation.

-Additionally, Power BI is only available on Windows devices.
+The Power BI desktop application is only available on Windows devices.

 After installing Power BI, you will need to install

 Npgsql, a .NET driver package for PostgreSQL.
 More information about Npgsql can be found in the Npgsql documentation.

 You must download v4.0.10 or lower, as newer versions result in errors.

 Under “Npgsql GAC Installation” on the custom setup screen, select Will be installed on local hard drive.